Dolly Parton Imagination Library

 There is simply no limit on how far we can take this program and to what ends of the earth, but it is an absolute impossibility without your help.

 Invest In A Child's Future

-With your help of just $25 a year, a child enrolled in DPIL will receive high quality, age appropriate books every month for one whole year!
+With your help of just $26 a year, a child enrolled in DPIL will receive high quality, age appropriate books every month for one whole year!
 This program is for Hernando County children from birth to age 5.
-That's $125 for 5 years worth of FREE education for a child.
-With your investment in early literacy, children in our community can be given this precious gift that continues to give throughout their entire life.
+That's $130 for 5 years worth of FREE literacy tools for a child.
+With your investment in early education, children in our community can be given this precious gift that continues to give throughout their entire life.

 Sponsor the next Hernando County pre-school child that has been patiently waiting on the wait list to receive the educational tools needed for a start in kindergarten.
 This can be accomplished by donating here!